Discover everything we launched at Webflow Conf 2024

 Leveraging the insights from your market research, craft a detailed project plan that outlines how you’ll allocate resources and prioritize different aspects of the localization process.

-To kick off your localization efforts, you might start by working on low-hanging fruit like translating text.
-Then, for the second phase of your project, you may implement cultural-specific “translations” like idioms, metaphors, and images.
+To kick off your localization efforts, you might start by working on low-hanging fruit like translating text to the local language.
+Then, for the second phase of your project, you may implement cultural-specific “translations” like idioms, metaphors, and images or building localized experiences.
 This process helps you decide when and how to focus your efforts, optimizing your resource spending.

 3. Prepare your site with internationalization